hasadna/open-bus-map-search/README.md

 Please feel free to submit pull requests and contribute to the project.
 For more details about contributing, see the [CONTRIBUTION.md](CONTRIBUTION.md) file.

+# Running the project locally
+An explanation how to run the project locally you can [read here](CONTRIBUTION.md#running-the-project-locally).

 ## View video (Hebrew language):
+### The video will explain you how to contribute to the project:
 [![video (hebrew) about the project](https://img.youtube.com/vi/6H6jkJCVhgk/0.jpg)](https://www.youtube.com/watch?v=6H6jkJCVhgk)

 # Easter eggs